Trinity River - Willow Creek Weir Fish Report for 8-18-2019

 by E.B.
 Duggan

-Temperatures in the Valley last week were 89 hi with a low of 36.
-Almost like summer, rain for the week was 0.75in with total rain for the water year to date of 62.20 inches, with snow of 4.5in. in the valley to date.
-We will be looking at some more sunshine for the next week with some clouds mixed in during the first part of the week then more sunshine.
+Temperatures in the Valley last week were 100 hi with a low of 53.
+Rain for the week was 0.00in and total rain for the water year to date of 67.93 inches, with snow of 4.5in. in the valley to date.
+Forecasts for coming week are for temperatures in the valley to reach 106 by next Tuesday and lots of sunshine for the next week.
+It looks like we are going to have the “Hot Days of Summer” in August instead of July.
+I suggest that you crank up the icemaker and set up the shade screen.

 Next Report >